lamhh26/funny_videos_fe/README.md

 1. User registration and login.
 2. Sharing YouTube videos.
 3. Viewing a list of shared videos (no need to display up/down votes).
-4. Real-time notifications for new video shares: When a user shares a new video, other logged-in users should receive a real-time notification about the newly shared video.
+4. Real-time notifications for new video shares: When a user shares a new video, other logged-in users could receive a real-time notification about the newly shared video.

 ### Prerequisites:
-- Docker
+- Docker.

 ### Installation & Configuration: